sarvex/jina-now/docs/main.md

 - 🌈 **Quality**: If you provide labels to your documents, Jina NOW fine-tunes a model for you
 - ✨ **Nocode**: Deployment can be done by non-technical people

+You can read more on how Jina NOW is production ready [here](https://now.jina.ai/user-guides/production/).

 ### Installation